Robbie McIntosh: Chris Thompson and the Islands and Dean Martin's Dog

-Night disbanded during 1980 but Thompson and McIntosh stayed with Thompson to form Chris Thompson and the Islands with Malcolm Foster, Paul "Wix" Wickens who later joined McIntosh in Paul McCartney's band in 1989 and Mick Clews.
+Night disbanded during 1980 but Thompson and McIntosh stayed together and formed Chris Thompson and the Islands with Malcolm Foster, Paul "Wix" Wickens (who later joined McIntosh in Paul McCartney's band in 1989) and Mick Clews.
 He left at the end of 1981.
 McIntosh formed a jam band to play the local pub circuit called "Dean Martin's Dog" along with Malcolm Foster, Mick Clews, Jez Wire, Rupert Black and Mike Dudley.
 The band won Time Out magazine "band name of the year".

 The Pretenders

-During 1977 and 1978, McIntosh had become friends with James Honeyman-Scott of The Pretenders, who contacted McIntosh in 1982 with a view to his joining The Pretenders to fill out the band's live sound.
+During 1977 and 1978, McIntosh had become friends with James Honeyman-Scott of the Pretenders, who contacted McIntosh in 1982 with a view to his joining the Pretenders to fill out the band's live sound.
 Honeyman-Scott died in June 1982 and was replaced by Billy Bremner.
-During the Christmas period the same year, McIntosh joined The Pretenders.
+During the Christmas period the same year, McIntosh joined the Pretenders.
 He toured extensively with the band and was also credited on the albums Learning to Crawl (1984) and Get Close (1986), before leaving in September 1987.

 Roger Daltrey

-In 1985, McIntosh became the main guitarist on Roger Daltrey's sixth solo album Under a Raging Moon, a tribute to The Who's former drummer Keith Moon who had died in 1978.
+In 1985, McIntosh became the main guitarist on Roger Daltrey's sixth solo album Under a Raging Moon, a tribute to the Who's former drummer Keith Moon who had died in 1978.
 The album was Daltrey's best charting success in the US and McIntosh was featured on the music video for "Let Me Down Easy" aside Daltrey opposite to Bryan Adams also playing guitar.